 12. Shrimp Trucks, Banana Bread and Portable Pizzas

-You may find a quick stop at Safeway, Target, or Cosco super convenient for groceries when in Maui or even enjoy dining at Bubba Gump’s.
-However, all that convenience will only cause you to miss the treasures of the local cuisine and all the delicious places to eat at in Maui.
+You may find a quick stop at Safeway, Target, or Costco super convenient for groceries when in Maui or even enjoy dining at Bubba Gump’s.
+However, all that convenience will only cause you to miss out on the treasures of the local cuisine and all the delicious places to eat at in Maui.

 Once you taste the fresh local produce here, you will realize what you have been missing all your life here.
 We recommend visiting Queen Ka’ahumanu Center, which is a farmer’s market in Kahului, where Hawaiian people go to do their shopping.